Jbush1215/Definition_App/README.md

 I WANT TO have an easy and reliable source to provide definitions to our lessons SO THAT I can share this tool with my students at all levels of computer competence.
 ```
+## Future Improvements
+1. Add synonyms to each definition.
+2. Add a sentence with the word defined in parts of speech.
+3. add origin of the word and possibly translation to different languages.